-While travelling this year I have learnt a lot about how to work and travel on the road.
+While travelling this year I have learnt a lot about how to work and travel the world at the same time.

 Mostly by learning the hard way =D

 So far this year I have blogged from the mountains of Snowbombing – Austria, the tropics of Costa Rica and Fort Worth airport.

 You have to be prepared for every possible situation and I have been caught out a couple of times while trying work and travel at the same time.

-So this guide will teach you how to work and blog on the road no matter where you are in the world and be prepared for any situation life throws at you.
+So this work travel guide will teach you how to work and travel around the world while being prepared for any situation life throws at you.

 In fact I’m writing this post from the seat of my flight between Texas & London so we can add that to the list as well now!

 Everyone around me is sleeping so shhhh!
-Daphne date raped herself with a sleeping pill and woke up for 30 seconds to tell me about genocide.
+Daphne sat beside me took a strange sleeping pill and woke up randomly for 30 seconds to tell me about genocide.

-A bit distracting but crazies aside let’s take a look at how to blog & work on the road while travelling!
+A bit distracting but crazies aside let’s take a look at how to work and travel the world!

 Live In The Cloud

-One of the biggest problems I faced while trying to work and travel was been able to access all of my files and applications from anywhere in the world.
+One of the biggest problems I faced while trying to work and travel was been able to access all of my files and applications.

 Whether I was using my laptop on the side of a mountain or only had access to a web browser in an internet cafe, having access to my files and applications was critical.